 The assessment process

-If the Assessment and Intervention team identifies you as potentially needing support to live independently, they may arrange a visit from a social care worker.
+If the Initial Assessment team identifies you as potentially needing support to live independently, they may arrange a visit from a social care worker.

 The social care worker will visit you at home to discuss what you can do, and where you may need support.
 This is called 'an assessment'.
 Put simply, it's a conversation about how best we can help you to remain active and independent.